-- Health Questionnaire- since it obviously wouldn't do anyone any good if you had your own health issues, a potentially donor must fill out a thorough health questionnaire.
+- Health Questionnaire- since it obviously wouldn't do anyone any good if you had your own health issues, a potentially donor must fill out a thorough health

 - Clinical Interview- once a potential donor has passed the initial health questionnaire screening they are invited to attend a clinical interview in which they'll receive a health assessment in person, much like a physical.

 - Blood and Stool Screening- finally, once a potential donor has passed the first 3 steps, both blood and stool sample tests will be taken to ensure their are no infectious pathogens or risk factors that may prevent a person from donating safely.